JCZuurmond/pyjpeg/docs/190916-xke-pyjpeg.md

 ![inline](../images/patch_shifted_numbers.jpg) ![inline 80%](../images/dct_grid_w_numbers.JPG)

+^
-^ Top left is the DC coefficient (constant hue)
+Top left is the DC coefficient (constant hue)
-^ The others are the AC coefficient (altering components)
+The others are the AC coefficient (altering components) Note that these are without the normalization constants.

 ---